 7) Filled/Extractable Volumes: Shall comply with specifications.

-Concentrated solutions for injections are sterile solutions intended for administration by injection or by Iv infusion only after dilution with suitable dilution with a suitable liquid.
-After dilutions, these preparations should comply with the requirements of tests for injection or infusions as appropriate.
+Concentrated solutions for injections are sterile solutions intended for administration by injection or by IV infusion only after dilution with a suitable liquid.
+After diluting these preparations, they should comply with the requirements of tests for injections or infusions as appropriate.

-Implants are sterile solid preparations of size and shape for implantation into body tissues to release active ingredients over an extended period.
+Implants are sterile solid preparations of a specific size and shape designed for implantation into body tissues to release active ingredients over an extended period.

-1. Sterility: Shall comply with a test for Sterility.
+- Sterility: Must comply with a test for Sterility.

-2. Assay content of active ingredients: Shall comply with specifications.
+- Assay content of active ingredients: Must comply with specifications.

-3. Average Weight of implants: Shall comply with specifications.
+- Average Weight of implants: Must comply with specifications.

-4. Rate of Release (Dissolution test): Shall comply with the designed period of release.
+- Rate of Release (Dissolution test): Must comply with the designed release period.

 CLASSIFICATION OF PARENTERAL PREPARATIONS BASED ON PREPARATION: